-English Bay Beach (also known as First Beach) is one of Vancouver's top 5 beaches.
-Located on Beach Avenue between Gilford Street and Bidwell Street in the West End, near Stanley Park, English Bay Beach is the most popular beach in Vancouver's downtown core.
+Stunning sunsets and sweeping views make English Bay Beach (also known as First Beach) one of Vancouver's top 5 beaches.
+Located on Beach Avenue between Gilford Street and Bidwell Street in the West End, near Stanley Park, English Bay Beach in Vancouver is one of the most popular downtown destinations and is easily reached by transit.

 Even in the cooler months, English Bay Beach is a huge attraction for both locals and tourists alike because it boasts some of the most beautiful scenery in Vancouver.
 From the beach, you can see the mountains of West Vancouver and the beaches across English Bay, including Kitsilano Beach and Vanier Park.